 Send an email on behalf of the CEO asking employees to share their ideas using the relevant hashtags or by posting their ideas in the relevant categories.
 This will make it easier for you to review each idea and will ensure that ideas reach the right decision makers quickly.
 Highlight that you’ll be posting regular challenges related to the campaign and that you value everyone’s input.

 PRO TIP: Promote your challenges on various platforms and channels.
-Publish news about each new challenge on your intranet and on Slack, and include updates in your weekly online check-in call.
+Publish news about each new challenge on your intranet, Microsoft Teams and on Slack, and include updates in your weekly online check-in call.
 Ask admins and moderators to do the same.

 4. Provide timely feedback and skim quick wins.